Greater Cleveland: Sports and recreation

 Cleveland's professional sports teams include the Cleveland Guardians (Major League Baseball), Cleveland Browns (National Football League), and Cleveland Cavaliers (National Basketball Association).
 The Lake County Captains, a Single-A minor league affiliate of the Cleveland Guardians, play in Eastlake at Classic Park.
-Additionally, the Lake Erie Crushers of the Frontier League play at Sprenger Stadium in Avon.
+The Lake Erie Crushers of the Frontier League play at Sprenger Stadium in Avon.

 Minor league hockey is represented in the area by the Cleveland Monsters of the American Hockey League.
 They began play in the 2007–08 AHL season at the Quicken Loans Arena.
 The team is the top minor league affiliate of the Columbus Blue Jackets of the National Hockey League.

 The Cleveland Metroparks are a system of nature preserves that encircle the city, and the Cuyahoga Valley National Park encompasses the Cuyahoga River valley between Cleveland and Akron.
 The region is home to Mentor Headlands Beach, the longest natural beach on the Great Lakes.